DodoGames7/Dodo-Bot-Wiki/patchnotes.md

 ✅|you can now fight against a member using ^fight command ✅|renamed youtube and google search command to ^google, ^youtube ✅|added stonks command (^stonks)
+✅|you can now view available items in the shop to buy using ^shop (WIP) ✅|you can now view your inventory using ^inv (WIP) ✅|you can now beg for more chance of extra money using ^beg
 ```

 # 2022 mar 13th